ronschaeffer/video_doorbell_voice_response/README.md

 ![Chime wiring](readme_media/chime_wiring.jpeg?raw=true)

-## Generating Voice Response MP3s
+## Audio files, DFPlayer Mini & the SD card

+You can use any MP3 file for the doorbell chime.
+[Orange Free Sounds](https://orangefreesounds.com/?s=doorbell) is a good source.

-There are many ways to generate MP3 voice response files if you want to change them.
+There are many ways to generate MP3 voice response files for the doorbell if you want to change them.
 One of the simplest is to use an app such as [MyVoice](https://play.google.com/store/apps/details?id=com.texttospeech.tomford.MyVoice) for Android.

+[Here](https://reprage.com/post/dfplayer-mini-cheat-sheet) is a good overview of the DFPlayer Mini that includes tips to prepare the SD card.
+Note that although the guide shows Linux commands, you can use any OS as long as you can format FAT32.

+In short:

+1. Format the SD card as FAT32
+2. Rename the files following the example: 001.mp3, 002.mp3, etc. Keep track of which files are which number so that you can refer to them correctly in the ESPHome code later.
+3. Copy the files to the card in the order of the numbering.
+So, for example, copy 001.MP3 to the card first.

 ## To do